-Sources of Free Computers
+Sources of Free Computers for Seniors

 Many organizations or corporations donate their used computers to nonprofit agencies.
 Consequently, you should check with all agencies or businesses that can point you to possible online or neighborhood sources for free computers.
 Some may require proof of family income or a referral by a government assistance program.
 You can get information on some of these programs if you have access to a computer at your library.